-Siddha Gufa, Nepal: Guide to the Largest Cave in Nepal
+Siddha Gufa: Guide to Visiting the Largest Cave of Nepal

 Information for Visiting Siddha Gufa

-• Duration of the tour of the cave: about 45 mins
+- Duration of the cave tour: about 45 minutes

 How to Get to Siddha Gufa